Maoist Communist Centre of India

-The Maoist Communist Centre (MCC) was one of the largest two armed Maoist groups in India, and fused with the other, the People's War Group in September 2004, to form the Communist Party of India (Maoist).
+The Maoist Communist Centre (MCC) was one of the largest two armed Maoist groups in India, and merged with the other, the People's War Group in September 2004, to form the Communist Party of India (Maoist).

 Dakshin Desh

 When the Communist Party of India (Marxist-Leninist) was founded in 1969, rallying various Maoist tendencies into a unified organisation, some groups retained a separate identity and remained outside of CPI(ML).
 One such group was nicknamed Dakshin Desh, after the name of its publication.
 The group had begun publishing Dakshin Desh in along Maoist lines.
 The group was joined by a sector of trade union activists.

 Dakshin Desh is Hindi for 'Southern Land' (implied in this naming was that India was the 'Southern land' whereas China was the corresponding 'Northern land').
 Amulaya Sen and Kanai Chatterjee were the leading figures of the Dakshin Desh-group.
 In difference to CPI(ML), whose policies of armed struggle bordered individual terrorism, the Dakshin Desh-group upheld that mass mobilisations were requisites for engaging in armed struggle.
 The group began armed activities in the Jangal Mahal area, Burdwan district, West Bengal, where Dalits and Adivasis constituted large sections of the local population.
 The territory was covered with deep forests, considered ideal for guerrilla warfare.
 The group formed political militia squads, which moved around in the villages and conducted political activities to mobilise local peasants.
 The squads were often made up by recruits from Calcutta.
 The squads looted grain storages, captured firearms and assassinated landlords and perceived police informers.
 By 1973 it was estimated that the group had 37 squads in the area, with a combined membership of 106.